IgniteUI/igniteui-xplat-docs/doc/en/components/checkbox.md

 <igc-checkbox label-position="before">Label</igc-checkbox>
 ```

 The checkbox can also be labelled by elements external to the checkbox.
-In this case the the user is given the full control to position and style the label in accordance with their needs.
+In this case, the user is given full control to position and style the label in accordance with their needs.

 ```html
 <span id="checkbox-label">Label</span>